kwaldenphd/databases/README.md

 ### Relationships

 "How entities act upon each other or are associated with each other.
 Think of relationships as verbs.
 For example, the named student might register for a course.
-The two entities would be the student and the course, and the relationship depicted is the act of enrolling." (["The components and features of an ER diagram,"](https://www.lucidchart.com/pages/er-diagrams#section_3), LucidChart)
+The two entities would be the student and the course, and the relationship depicted is the act of enrolling." ([The components and features of an ER diagram,](https://www.lucidchart.com/pages/er-diagrams#section_3), LucidChart)

 <blockquote>Q15: What relationships do you see within and across entities in the Player_Birthplaces, Team_Locations, and Transactions tables?
 What entities do these relationships connect?
 Include some explanation of your thought process.
 If you're getting stuck, go back to your list of entities from Q13.
 How do these entities connect?</blockquote>